-The 2020 presidential election approaches, bringing with it televised debates and yard signs.
-But what does election season mean for your commercial real estate?
+Elections bring with them televised debates and yard signs.
+But what do election seasons mean for your commercial real estate?

 The commercial real estate market historically favors buyers over sellers during election years.
 Buyers benefit because property values appreciate at slower rates during election years.
-In 2020, we will likely see marginal increases in sales prices and a decline in the total number of property sales.
+In upcoming elections, we will likely see marginal increases in sales prices and a decline in the total number of property sales.

 These changing market conditions parallel the slowing of the general U.S. economy during election years.
 An election—especially a close one—brings uncertainty, and uncertainty affects the economy.
 People fear the unknown and are wary to invest in major purchases until the election passes.
 They’ll wait to see how the new administration affects trade policies, interest rates and tax deductions.